GregTechCEu/Buildscripts/README.md

 - Core Mods
 - Mixin, or specifying Mixin as a dependency if you do not use it, but projects you depend on do
 - Automatic repository settings, including common repositories such as CurseMaven, Modrinth Maven, and others
+- Automatically include JEI and The One Probe in your project, at both compile-time and runtime
 - CurseForge and Modrinth deployments
 - Jabel for Java 17 language features while still targeting Java 8
 - JUnit 5 added automatically